shortstheory/dtn-unetstack/README.md

 };
 ```

-#### DtnPDU
+#### DtnPdu

 The PDU will hold the data to be transmitted along with the DTN metadata.
-For now, we just need to keep the TTL along with the data.
+We need to maintain the TTL and ID along with the data.

 Here, the TTL represents the number of seconds left before the PDU expires.
 Once the PDU has expired, we delete it from persistent storage.